HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Okay…but what does that have to do with the power difference between you and her?” questioned Gehenna once again.
 “You’ve also likely practiced the disciplines that got you this far thousands of times.”

 “And that’s the thing: the amount of practice I’ve put into each is in the mere thousands.” said Georg as he raised a finger.
-I’ve gotten by fine with knowledge and practice in many fields, but no matter how I combine them together, it will still pale in comparison to what one who has done one task millions of times.”
+I’ve gotten by fine with knowledge and practice in many fields, but no matter how I combine them together, it will still pale in comparison to the power of one who has done one task millions of times.”

 <br>
 <br>